mcttn22/cmp-synoptic-project/README.md

 ## Usage

-Ensure the PostgreSQL server is running and the databse is setup (if not run the SQL in setup_database.sql)
+Ensure the PostgreSQL server is running and the database is setup (if not run the SQL in setup_database.sql)

-Start web server with:
+Start the web server with:
 - ```
   mvn spring-boot:run
   ```
-- Website will then be hosted at ```http://localhost:8080```
+- The website will then be hosted at ```http://localhost:8080```

 ## Development